tamirka/saoa/README.md

 );
 ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;

+-- Drop old policies to ensure a clean state from previous attempts DROP POLICY IF EXISTS "Users can view their own profile."
+ON public.profiles;
+DROP POLICY IF EXISTS "Authenticated users can view profiles."
+ON public.profiles;

+-- Create the new policy that makes profiles publicly readable.
--- This new, single policy is robust and prevents race conditions on login.
+-- This is safe for non-sensitive data and completely eliminates the race condition on login/signup.
-CREATE POLICY "Authenticated users can view profiles."
-ON profiles FOR SELECT TO authenticated
+CREATE POLICY "Profiles are viewable by everyone."
+ON public.profiles FOR SELECT USING (true);
-USING (true);

 -- Allow users to update their own profile
 CREATE POLICY "Users can update their own profile."
 ON profiles FOR UPDATE USING ( auth.uid() = id );

--- This trigger automatically creates a profile entry when a new user signs up -- It correctly pulls the 'role' from the metadata provided during sign-up.
+-- This trigger automatically creates a profile entry when a new user signs up.
+-- It is now more robust and includes a fallback.
 CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
 BEGIN
+  IF new.raw_user_meta_data IS NOT NULL AND
+     new.raw_user_meta_data ? 'full_name' AND
+     new.raw_user_meta_data ? 'role' THEN
     INSERT INTO public.profiles (id, full_name, role)
     VALUES (new.id, new.raw_user_meta_data->>'full_name', new.raw_user_meta_data->>'role');
+  ELSE
+    -- Fallback for cases where metadata might be missing INSERT INTO public.profiles (id, full_name, role)
+    VALUES (new.id, 'New User', 'buyer');
+  END IF;
   RETURN new;
 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;